Anyvoc — FAQ

 Why are some words missing in puzzle mode?

-If you turn on puzzle mode and find that every card on the device exceeds the cap, the trainer shows a dedicated empty-state hint pointing back to Settings → Quiz mode rather than running an empty round.
+If every card on the device is too long for puzzle mode, the trainer shows a hint pointing back to Settings → Quiz mode rather than running an empty round.

-If no card on the device fits puzzle mode (every answer is longer than 16 characters), puzzle is left out of the draw for that round.
-So you'll never land in an empty round just because the random pick happened to be puzzle.
+If no card on the device fits puzzle mode (e.g. every answer is too long), puzzle is left out of the draw for that round — so you'll never land in an empty round just because the random pick happened to be puzzle.

 CEFR level and filtering